Privacy policy and legal comments

 We do not transfer your personal data to any service provider outside the European Economic Area.

-3.4 Secure transmission of your data
+7. Secure transmission of your data

 In order to protect the data stored by us in the best possible way against accidental or intentional manipulation, loss, destruction or access by unauthorized persons, we use appropriate technical and organizational security measures.
 The security levels are continuously reviewed in cooperation with security experts and adapted to new security standards.

 The exchange of data to and from our website is always encrypted.
 We offer HTTPS as the transmission protocol for our website, in each case using the current encryption protocols.
+It is also possible to use alternative communication channels (e.g. by postal mail).

-4. Cookies
+8. Cookies

-The data subject may, at any time, prevent the setting of cookies through our website by means of a corresponding setting of the Internet browser used, and may thus permanently deny the setting of cookies.
-Furthermore, already set cookies may be deleted at any time via an Internet browser or other software programs.
-This is possible in all popular Internet browsers.
-If the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be entirely usable.
-The legal basis for this is Art.
-6 (1) (f) or, if consent has been given, Art.
-6 (1) (a) EU-DS-GVO.
+The data subject can prevent the setting of cookies by our website at any time by means of a corresponding setting of the Internet browser used and thus permanently disagree with the setting of cookies.
+Furthermore, cookies that have already been set can be deleted at any time via an Internet browser or other software programs.
+This is possible in all common Internet browsers.
+If the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable.

-• Google Tag Manager
+- Google Tag Manager

-• Userlike
+- Userlike

-• Google Analytics
+- Google Analytics

-5. Collection of general data and information
+9. Collection of general data and information

 When using these general data and information, the Stürmer Maschinen GmbH does not draw any conclusions about the data subject.
 Rather, this information is needed to (1) deliver the content of our website correctly, (2) optimize the content of our website as well as its advertisement, (3) ensure the long-term viability of our information technology systems and website technology, and (4) provide law enforcement authorities with the information necessary for criminal prosecution in case of a cyber-attack.
 Therefore, the Stürmer Maschinen GmbH analyzes anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from all personal data provided by a data subject.